Do you want to start an online business?

-As you can see, the easiest business to start right now is a service business like coaching and consulting.
+Now you know that the easiest business to start right now is a high-ticket service business like coaching or consulting.

-You might think that you need to have some specialized skill to get started as a coach or consultant.
+Think you need special skills to get started as a coach or consultant?

-Instead of learning a new skill (which could take you years), you can start with what you know.
+Instead of learning a new skill (which could take you years), you can start with the skills you have.

-Just like I did, when I first started my Facebook ads business.
+Just like I did, when I first started my digital advertising business.

 (And my Excel and career coaching businesses.)